 Although digital products were popular with consumers before COVID-19 took the world by storm, their demand has only increased since then.
 With many people rethinking their career paths, they’ve turned to digital training and courses to either boost their current skills or learn something completely new.

-In fact, according to Statista, the global online e-learning market is predicted to reach 167.5 billion U.S. dollars by 2026.
-Despite the pandemic situation improving in many parts of the world, plenty of workers are looking to change careers, for financial reasons or otherwise.
+In fact, according to Statista, the global online e-learning market is predicted to reach 400 billion U.S. dollars by 2026.
+Despite the improved pandemic situation in most parts of the world, plenty of workers are still looking to change careers, for financial reasons or otherwise.

 There’s lots of flexibility

 You don’t have to limit yourself to selling just one type of digital product.
 Offering a variety of digital goods can actually be a great way to help your business grow!